uiceds/project-team-ads/manuscript.md

 \newpage
 <p align="center">
-Table 1.
-Mathematical formulation of the statistical performance indicators used in the report.
+</strong>Table 1.
+Mathematical formulation of the statistical performance indicators used in the report.</strong>
 </p>

 | Equations |